risper25/SG_AIMLPros-MOST/README.md

 SPAIC - Udacity | Facebook Secure and Privacy AI Challenge 2019.

 # Project MOST (SG_AIMLPros-MOST/Projects)
+Introduction

 ### Purpose 1: MOST - MOdeling and STatistics
-Implementing different models on same dataset | Providing statistics on "which is the most accurate model for image processing" through the details collected from the models implemented
+Implementing different models on same dataset | Providing statistics on "which is the most accurate model for image processing" through the details collected from the models implemented.

 ### Purpose 2:
 Rice is the staple food for more than half the world's population;accordingly, its supply must double by 2050 to keep up with food demand from population growth.
 Nearly a fifth of the world’s population are rice farmers.However,they approximately loose 37% of their rice crop yields to various rice diseases.